When comparing Puerto Vallarta vs Cabo San Lucas which do you try?

 Is Puerto Vallarta expensive?

-The average daily cost (including bed and board) for a trip to Puerto Vallarta is around $33 (USD) per day.
+Staying in places like Mio Vallarta can make average daily cost (including bed and board) for a trip to Puerto Vallarta is around $33 (USD) per day per person.

 This is considerably cheaper than most popular tourist spots in Mexico, including Mexico City and the spots on the Atlantic Coast.